Vishal9496/practicerepo/Readme.md

-this is just a sample for git practice
+# This is just a sample for git practice